hisubram/mobilefoundation/index.md

 ## Step 5: Edit the sample application
 {: #editapp}

-  1. Import the downloaded sample Android app, from step above, to an Android Studio.
+  1. Import the downloaded sample Android app, from the earlier step, to an Android Studio.

   + From the **Project** sidebar menu in Android Studio, select the **app → java → com.ibm.mfpstarterandroid → ServerConnectActivity.java** file.